This post may contain affiliate links. Please read my disclosure policy.

 - 1 recipe chocolate ganache filling

-- variety of coatings: cocoa powder, confectioner's sugar, crush peppermint candies, chopped pecans, pistachios, almonds, or toasted coconut
+- Optional toppings: confectioner’s sugar, crush peppermint candies, chopped pecans, pistachios, almonds, or toasted coconut

 - Prepare chocolate ganache as directed in the recipe for the filling.
 Pour into an airtight container and chill completely.